bplmaps/lmec-main-site/content/articles/interview-with-kyler.md

 ---
 date: 2022-06-27T08:00:38.000-04:00
-title: An interview with Kyler Hoogendorn-Ecker
+title: An interview with Kyler Hoogendoorn-Ecker
-description: 'Welcome to our new summer intern and Seevak Fellow!'
+description: Welcome to our new summer intern and Seevak Fellow!
 image: https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:ht250b888/2291,3151,6519,1974/full/0/default.jpg
 author: Kyler Hoogendoorn-Ecker & Ian Spangler
 tags:
 - welcome interview
 backgroundImage: https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:ht250b888/2291,3151,6519,1974/full/0/default.jpg
-draft: false

 ---

-> We sat down with [Kyler Hoogendorn-Ecker](https://www.leventhalmap.org/about/people/kyler-hoogendoorn-ecker/), a rising senior and [Seevak Fellow](https://www.learntoquestion.com/seevak-human-rights-social-justice) at the Boston Latin School, to reflect on his first week as an LMEC summer intern.
+> We sat down with [Kyler Hoogendoorn-Ecker](https://www.leventhalmap.org/about/people/kyler-hoogendoorn-ecker/), a rising senior and [Seevak Fellow](https://www.learntoquestion.com/seevak-human-rights-social-justice) at the Boston Latin School, to reflect on his first week as an LMEC summer intern.
 In addition to learning about our collections and services, Kyler will lend a hand to various LMEC projects at the intersection of historical geography, modern mapping tools, and public programs.
 Read on to learn about his interests in geography, creative writing, and more!

 {{< figure src="/images/headshots/kyler-h-e.jpg" class="figure-left" >}}